-A super affordable prime lens, the Nikon 50mm f1.8 is a tempting alternative to the more expensive f1.4 with hardly any reduction in quality.
+One of the best prime lenses for travel photography (and it’s also super affordable!), the Nikon 50mm f1.8 is a tempting alternative to the more expensive f1.4 with hardly any reduction in quality.
 Ideal for low-lit scenes, street photography and portraits, the handy lens is also beautifully compact and user friendly.

 Another astonishingly versatile lens from Nikon, the 18-140mm is kinder on travelers wallets due to the lower maximum aperture which makes it perfect for well-lit shots and a little tricky in low-lit ones.

 One of the most compact telephoto lenses on the market, this Nikon 55-200mm lens is a super affordable way to capture everything from people, to action to wildlife.
 The lower maximum aperture means you’ll need to be in a well-lit situation, though as an all-round traveling lens, you’ll be hard pressed to find one at a better value.